sreeix/maji/README.md

 ### Maji Proxy

-An annoying service that provides a way of testing how an upstream service will behave when the down stream service misbehaves.
+An annoying service that provides a way of testing how an upstream service will behave when the down stream service misbehaves, But a life saver on those bad days.

 Allows users to set